 - 1. Address the reins. - 2.
 Back. - 3.
 Individual performance on the rail. - 4.
 Figure eight at the trot (or second gait), with a correct change of diagonals.
 At the left diagonal, the rider should be sitting the saddle when the horse's left front foot is on the ground.
 At the right diagonal, the rider should be sitting the saddle when the horse's right front foot is on the ground.
 When circling clockwise, the rider should be on the left diagonal.
 When circling counterclockwise, the rider should be on the right diagonal. - 5.
 Figure eight at the canter with a change of lead through the walk (figures should begin in the center of the two circles so that one lead change is shown). - 6.
 Change leads down the center of the ring or on the rail, with a change of leads through the walk. - 7.
-Ride without stirrups (no more than 2 minutes at the trot).
-The class must be halted before starting this test.
-The riders will pick up the irons and cross them in front of the pommel for safety before the class is continued.
-At the end of the test the class must be halted so the riders can regain their irons.
-Judges should consider ages and skill levels of riders when using this test. - 8.
+Ride without stirrups (no more than 1 minute at the trot).
+Riders may be asked to disengage or engage stirrups at a halt or walk or any gait requested by the judge.
+Judges should consider the ages and skill levels of riders when using this test. - 8.
 Answer the judge's questions.
 It is recommended that the same questions be asked of each rider privately.
 An example would be one question each about tack, anatomy and equitation. - 9.
 Serpentine at the trot or canter demonstrating the correct diagonal or lead changes.